WMD-group/Eris/README.md

 Eris can be run in a queue on high-performance computing systems.

 To compile for CX1 at Imperial College with the intel compiler, use `make cx1-icc`.
 This relies on first compiling a local copy of libconfig, to statically link into the Eris binary.
 A similar process can be used on other machines to which you don't have administrator rights.
 This would first require the loading of the necessary Intel development environment module (CX1: `module load intel-suite`, Hartree Centre Iden/Napier: `module load intel`).
 The following executable line is required in the job submission script: `seq 0 50 1000 | parallel -j NUM-CORES PATH-TO-BINARY/eris {} > eris-parallel.dat`, where 'NUM-CORES' and 'PATH-TO-BINARY' need to be modified.
+Note again here that the temperature range set in eris.cfg will be overwritten.

 ## Analysing data
 ipython notebooks used to analyse data are contained in [analysis-notebooks](/analysis-notebooks/) and data is uploaded to the Zenodo repository, doi: ????